\\\ Pet Charities

 There are several charities that feature in the top 1,000 largest UK charity earners.
 They are The Royal Society for the Protection of Cruelty to Animals RSPCA, The Royal Society for the Protection of Birds, RSPB, The People’s Dispensary for Sick Animals, PDSA, Dogs Trust, The Guide Dogs for the Blind Association, Cats Protection, The Donkey Sanctuary, Blue Cross, National Animal Welfare Trust, Battersea Dogs Home.

 These shelters provide much needed support to the pet community and welcome animal lovers to come and help with their pets on a volunteering basis.
 Without the thousands of volunteers, these shelters simply couldn’t afford to exist.
+The Cats Protection League will give you an idea of whats involved, or the FAQs page of The Dogs Trust.

 Some charities offer the opportunity for the general public to sponsor an animal, providing them with regular updates about their animal, sending newsletters, photo updates and arrange special visits.
 This particularly works well for those who have busy lives and may not be able to own a pet or where the animal is large such as donkey sanctuaries.
 The Cats Protection League particularly use this marketing approach.